Being Funny in a Foreign Language

-Being Funny in a Foreign Language is the fifth studio album by English band The 1975.
+Being Funny in a Foreign Language is the fifth studio album by English band the 1975.
 It was released on 14 October 2022 by Dirty Hit.

 The album was recorded primarily at Real World Studios in Wiltshire.
-The band released the lead single "Part of the Band" on 7 July 2022, which was followed by the subsequent singles "Happiness", "I'm in Love with You" and "All I Need to Hear".
+The band released the lead single "Part of the Band" on 7 July 2022, which was followed by the subsequent singles "Happiness", "I'm in Love with You", "All I Need to Hear", "About You", "Oh Caroline", and "Looking for Somebody (To Love)".

+Upon release, the album received acclaim from critics, with many reviewers naming it some of the band's strongest work.
+Several publications such as NME, Billboard, Pitchfork, Rolling Stone, and Variety listed it as one of the best releases of 2022.
+It debuted atop the UK Albums Chart as well as reaching number one in Scotland, Ireland and Australia.
+It also reached the top 10 in New Zealand, Japan, Canada, the Netherlands and the United States.
 The album was nominated for Album of the Year at the 2023 Brit Awards.

 Background

-Many of the band's 2020 shows that were postponed due to the COVID-19 pandemic were ultimately canceled on 12 January 2021.
+Many of the band's 2020 shows that were postponed due to the COVID-19 pandemic were ultimately cancelled on 12 January 2021.
 During this time, lead singer Matty Healy teased future music under their previous name "Drive Like I Do", and said that the band was working on their fifth studio album.
 However, there was no indication as to when writing, recording, or mixing would be finished.

 On 14 February 2022, the band deactivated their main social media accounts, hinting at new material.

 The album title and track listing were revealed to select fans through postcards.
 The band released its first single from the album "Part of the Band" on 7 July 2022.
 The second single, "Happiness", was released on 3 August 2022.
 The third single, "I'm in Love with You", was released on 1 September 2022.
 The fourth single, "All I Need to Hear", was released on 21 September 2022.